David Steelman: Career

-Steelman won the Republican primary handily but lost the general election to Jay Nixon, 51% to 45%.
-The general election featured Nixon and Steelman both engaging in frequent personal attacks against one another, which surely contributed to the 4% of votes received by the Libertarian candidate.
+In 2014, then-Governor Nixon appointed Steelman to the University of Missouri Board of Curators.
+In 2021, governor Mike Parson demanded his resignation following concerns Steelman raised on conflict of interest activities by lobbyist Steven Tilley.

+As an attorney, Steelman has represented Tritium International Consulting in a case of unregulated gaming machines, and house speaker Dean Plocher in an ethics investigation.

+Electoral history

+Personal

 Steelman has not sought elective office since 1992, instead focusing on his law practice.
 His wife, Sarah Steelman served in the Missouri State Senate from 1999 to 2005, as state treasurer from 2005 to 2009, and was a candidate for Governor of Missouri in 2008, until she lost the Republican primary.
 In 2012 she lost a bid for the US Senate in the Republican primary against Representative Todd Akin.